wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/InfoSecurity/InfoSecurity-OpenSource-List.md

 List of Security Archives Tools and software, generally for facilitate security & penetration research.

+- [Wazuh #Project#](https://github.com/wazuh/wazuh): Wazuh is a free and open source platform used for threat prevention, detection, and response.
+It is capable of protecting workloads across on-premises, virtualized, containerized, and cloud-based environments.

 ## Showcase

 - [hacker-scripts #Project#](https://github.com/NARKOZ/hacker-scripts): Based on a true story